YitingCai1005/Option-downloading-API/README.md

 # Option-downloading-API
+A Flask Web Application to automating options downloading and analyzing.

 ## Objective
 A web application with light framework to automating option downloading, european option filtering and distribution visualization.